- Not all lung cancers are of the same type, stage or treated similarly.

 - Patients with positive oncogenic mutation driver (EGFR, ALK) are treated with targeted therapy.

-- Patients with positive oncogenic mutation driver and positive PD-L1 expression are treated with targeted therapy (immunotherapy in later lines??).
+- Patients with positive oncogenic mutation driver and positive PD-L1 expression are treated with targeted therapy still (immunotherapy in later lines??).

 - Patients with negative oncogenic mutation driver and positive PD-L1 expression are treated with immunotherapy.